Looking for personalized video software? Here are my top 7 picks for 2024

 What I like: Creating templates is rather simple and the choice of available templates you can use (if you don’t want to start from scratch) is solid.
 However, some features do require technical knowledge in order to make the most of them.
 I’m mentioning this just so you don’t assume it’s sort of like a “plug-and-play” personalized video software.
 I mean, it is, but only to a certain extent.

 What could be improved: The client delivery system could be improved.
-Pirsonal offers Zapier integration which solves for around 2000 apps on the market.
+Pirsonal offers API & Zapier integration which solves for around 3000 apps on the market.
 But just like their own customer support team said, they are working on making it easier for any organization to integrate with Pirsonal system seamlessly.

-Pricing: Pirsonal offers four different pricing plans that cover more than just a personalized video editing software.
-Pricing starts at $199 per month.
+Pricing: Pirsonal offers four different pricing plans that cover more than just personalized video editing software.
+Pricing starts at $199 / month and you have to commit for a year.

-Value for money: In my opinion, Pirsonal is more like a one-stop shop for creating personalized video experiences (e.g. they offer analytics and landing page creation), which might be too much.
-Or to be more precise, it might not be something that a marketer, who’s only getting started with including personalized videos in the marketing mix, really needs.
+Value for money: In my opinion, Pirsonal is more like a one-stop shop for creating personalized video experiences (e.g. they offer analytics, interactive videos, and landing page creation), which might be too much.
+Or to be more precise, it might not be something that a marketer, who’s only getting started with including customized videos in the marketing mix, really needs.
 A bit pricey for a starter’s plan.

 Who’s it for: If you need a more robust personalized video marketing solution, you have a team that plans on creating personalized videos on a regular basis, and you have a solid budget, then Pirsonal is a fine option.